Questfall/docs/quest-mining/completion/README.md

 ### Loot Boxes

 Lootboxes are the live source of RPG clothing items.
-A Common Lootbox can be opened with Gold or by collecting a full weekly Chest Shard set.
+Common Lootboxes can currently be opened with Gold.
+Collecting a full weekly Chest Shard set will also award a Common Lootbox once quest-completion shard rewards are connected.

 {% hint style="info" %}
 A user can collect a full weekly set of Chest Shards an unlimited number of times during a week.
 Next week, however, a new set will be released, making any unused shards from the previous week obsolete.